e271828e/Flight.jl/docs/notes/design/framework_spec.md

   ordinary macro-sequence with an empty integrate), it is **everything with `Φ = 0`**.
 At `idx = 0` the gate reads `(0 − Φ) % D == 0`, which under the canonical residue `0 ≤ Φ < D` holds if and only if `Φ = 0`.
 The rule is implemented by nothing: it falls out of the ordinary gate.
+Dueness at boundary zero governs the `g` updates alone — output stages publish due or not ([D-205][d-205]), as [§14.5][s14-5] specifies.

 An offset component's first tick is at `Φ·Δt_base`.
-Until then its cells hold the values the build probe populated ([§9.3][s9-3], [§14.5][s14-5]), which is a coherent ZOH story: those are exactly what a tick at `t₀⁻` would have produced.
-In a phase-free model every `Φ` is 0, so "at boundary zero everything is due" is the degenerate case of the same identity.
+Until then its cells hold its boundary-zero publication: its output stages run at `t₀` due or not, evaluated from the authored world ([D-205][d-205], [§14.5][s14-5]).
+The probe's synthesized values ([§9.3][s9-3]) reach no published cell — the "tick at `t₀⁻`" story they once told held only in the build's own world, since the probe runs before any condition exists.
+In a phase-free model every `Φ` is 0, so at boundary zero everything is due and the distinction is empty.

 #### Simultaneous ticks are already well-defined